 We partner with human behavior experts to study the impacts of human interactions on the system.
 For example, SimUNetSM is a simulated organ offer system that tests impact of system changes on organ acceptance behavior.
-We conducted four experiences on physician offer-acceptance behavior, involving more than 300 physicians and surgeons.
+We conducted four experiments on physician offer-acceptance behavior, involving more than 300 physicians and surgeons.

 We test new algorithms, types of data, models, and advanced analytics to uncover actionable insights.
 This includes developing predictive analytics and using machine learning techniques such as natural language processing and speech recognition to uncover novel ways we can impact the transplant system to increase transplants and improve efficiency.

 Implemented nationally in July 2019, the Kidney Accelerated Placement project began as a UNOS Labs initiative.
 It is designed to create a pathway to accelerate the placement of extremely hard-to-place kidneys via the UNOS Organ Center.
 UNOS Labs designed the project, assuming all research and development project costs before providing the project to the OPTN.

 Rolling out nationally in early 2020, the UNOS medical image sharing pilot project also began in UNOS Labs.
 When implemented in UNetSM, UNOS’ secure computer network linking all organ procurement organizations and transplant centers, it will create the first national donor image sharing hub.
 Organ procurement organizations and donor and transplant hospitals will have universal reliable access to high-quality medical imaging studies during the organ offer process.